 I have used Tallink so many times that I cannot even count them anymore.
 I have not once experienced delays and it’s a good choice to avoid the party crowd.
 Tallink is my number one choice for sure.

-The Eckerö ferry m/s Finlandia takes 2 hours 30 minutes to cross.
-The morning ferry leaves at 8.30 and is in Tallinn at 11.
-You will depart Tallinn at 18.45 and be in Helsinki at 21.15.
+The Eckerö ferry m/s Finlandia takes 2 hours 15/30 minutes to cross.
+The morning ferry leaves at 9.00 and is in Tallinn at 11.15.
+You will depart Tallinn at 18.30 and be in Helsinki at 21.00.
 So Eckerö gives you almost seven hours in Tallinn.
 Yes!
-However, the sailing time is 30 minutes longer than with Tallink.
+However, the sailing time is 15 to 30 minutes longer than with Tallink.

 You can order buffet breakfast beforehand – note that there are two seatings, of which the first sitting starts at 8.30 and the next at 9.45.
-The price is 14 euros/person.
+The price is 14 euros/adult.
 A dinner buffet can also be ordered for when you are returning.

-Eckerö departs (and arrives) from Helsinki’s Länsiterminaali (West Harbour) like Tallink.
+Eckerö departs (and arrives) from Helsinki’s Länsiterminaali T2 (West Harbour).
+This is the old terminal.
 See map and tram connection from that section.

 In Tallinn Eckerö will arrive and depart at A-terminal (Sadama 25).
 That is the same terminal as for Viking Line.
 You can walk to the Old Town from there.

 Viking Line again takes 2 hours 30 minutes to go across.
-You will want to use the Viking XPRS that leaves Helsinki at 11.30 (arriving at 14.00).
+You will want to use the Viking XPRS that leaves Helsinki at 10.30 (arriving at 13.15 in the summer season).
 To come back you will then take the 18.00 ferry from Tallinn which will arrive in Helsinki at 20.30.
 The other times the ferry goes are not convenient for short trips to Tallinn.
 Please note that the timetables vary quite a bit if it is summer season or a Sunday so make sure you check the exact times on Viking’s webpage!

 Like Tallink and Eckerö, you can book a cabin if you like.
-There are many restaurants to choose from and also a buffet lunch is available.
-The buffet costs around 25 euros and includes all drinks, also alcoholic ones.
-There are two seatings during peak travel times, so make sure you check which one you have reserved and don’t think you can sit there for the whole duration of the trip.
+There are many restaurants to choose from and also a buffet brunch is available.
+The buffet costs around 18 euros and includes all drinks, even alcoholic ones.
+There are two settings during peak travel times, so make sure you check which one you have reserved and don’t think you can sit there for the whole duration of the trip.
 One of my friends loves the buffet and always hopes we take Viking on our girly trip to Tallinn.
 Unfortunately because the time ashore is so short, we seldom do.

 You can do lots of shopping on board, anything from fashion, sweets to wines.